Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 | Mode    |    23 |    23 |
 | StD.    |  4.78 |  6.15 |
 | Var.    | 22.88 | 37.84 |

+The 2021 graph has three submissions removed.
+Two due to trolling, one because it was such an outlier that including it would have totally messed up the graph.
+So, for you, that one 45 years old person, I offer my apologies, but rest assured you are counted everywhere else.

 As expected the average age has increased by two, since there were two years between the two surveys.
 This time, however, the variance is much greater as more relatively old and young people